Mönchsberg: Geology

 The Mönchsberg shapes Salzburg's historic townscape with its long drawn back consisting of conglomerate (Nagelfluh).
 The massif is a solidified river crushed stone, deposed as a delta into the interglacial see (Mindel-Riss Interglacial), which was not cleared away thereafter by the glaciers protected from the hard limestone of the adjacent Festungsberg and so remained.

-Water ingressing into numerous bursts and cleavages can lead to falling stones and demolition of whole rock sections: In the early morning of 16 July 1669 tons of rock fell off the mountain on the Gstättengasse street below, killing about 230 citizens in their sleep by destroying two churches, a seminary and 13 houses.
-Since then there is the office of a Bergputzer (mountain inspector), filled by mountaineers who regularly and since 1778 annually dispose loose rocks and prove the condition of the mountain surface to examine.
-Thus a new disaster could be prevented.
+Water ingressing into numerous bursts and cleavages can lead to falling stones and demolition of whole rock sections: in the early morning of 16 July 1669 tons of rock fell off the mountain onto the Gstättengasse street below, killing about 230 citizens in their sleep and destroying two churches, a seminary and 13 houses.
+Since then the office of a Bergputzer (mountain inspector) has existed, filled by mountaineers who since 1778 annually dispose of loose rocks on a regular basis, and examine the condition of the mountain surface.
+Thus new disasters are prevented.